qasimjanjua/test/README.md

 Copy .env.example to .env and setup database accordingly. i am using test database

+run the command

-run php artisan migrate command run php artisan populate
+php artisan migrate command

+run the command
+php artisan populate
 Test the system